Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Honda

-The automaker’s US division said Friday it will join the boycott, pulling its marketing from Facebook and Instagram.
+The automaker’s US division said on June 26 it will join the boycott, pulling its marketing from Facebook and Instagram.

 The decision marks the first car manufacturer to sign onto the campaign.